AntoineMeheut/Rokc-Mk3/README.md

 product will therefore depend on these two backbones.

 ### Why use Openshift
-If I had to retain a main reason for using Openshift, well I would say that it is much easier for a Cloud team to benefit from the Docker encapsulation work and especially Kubernetes which is carried out by the Red Hat teams.
+If I had to retain a main reason for using Openshift, well I would say that it's much easier for a Cloud team to benefit from the Docker encapsulation work and especially Kubernetes which is carried out by the Red Hat teams.
 This makes it possible to concentrate on the services to be provided to end customers in companies such as trades and projects.